Jawbone/JBChartView/README.md

 		return ...; // y-position (y-axis) of point at horizontalIndex (x-axis) }

 **Note**: You can return NAN instead of CGFloat to indicate missing values.
-The chartline will then start at the first non-NAN value and end at the last non-NAN value.
-NAN values in between will not interrupt the chartline, instead the chartline will look as if the value was interpolated.
+The chart's line will begin at the first non-NAN value and end at the last non-NAN value.
+The line will interopolate any NAN values in between (ie. the line will not be interrupted).

+	return [NSNumber numberWithFloat:NAN]

 Lastly, ensure you have set the *frame* of your lineChartView & call *reloadData* at least once: